 (Female figure) challenges assumptions about gender, sexuality and even our status as human subjects.

-I was fortunate enough to see this instillation in person, not only once, but twice (and a third one already lined up for mid December).
+I was fortunate enough to see this installation in person, not only once, but twice (and a third time already lined up for mid-December).
 I have been wanting to see this artwork in person ever since its appearance at Wolfson’s first solo show at the David Zwirner Gallery in New York in 2014.
 It caused such confusion in social media, and now four years later it finally found its home at the Broad.
-But being in the room with iit and finally getting to see it in person was something I had never experienced before.
+But being in the room with it and finally getting to see it in person was something I had never experienced before.
 It locked eyes with me every once in a while and made me feel uncomfortable.
-At one point it locked yest with me for about three minutes, and I suddenly felt depraved of all senses, but I could not stop locking eyes with it.
-It had to look around the room and find my partner’s gaze to remember where I was!
+At one point it locked eyes with me for about three minutes, and I suddenly felt deprived of all senses, but I could not stop staring at it.
+I had to look around the room and find my partner’s gaze to remember where I was!

 (Female figure), 2014 is currently on view at The Broad Museum at 221 S Grand Ave, Los Angeles, CA 90012 and requires a timed ticket, which must be reserved in advance.
 It is on view Thursday through Saturday from 12 p.m. to closing (8 p.m.), and on Sunday from 10:15 a.m. to closing (6 p.m.), October 11, 2018, through January 20, 2019, with a break from November 29 through December 2 due to scheduled maintenance.
 Timed tickets will be released on The Broad’s website every Monday at noon PT for the current week.
 For example, tickets will be available at noon on October 8 for October 11-14.
 Availability is subject to change.
 Due to the nature of the installation, tickets are extremely limited.